 TALES OF HALLOWEEN

 Sweet Tooth, comes from David Parker who has made a number of horror films such as Kraa!
-The Sea Monster (1998), The Dead Hate the Living (2000), The Hills Run Red (2009), The Dead Reborn (2013) and Coldwater (2014).
+The Sea Monster (1998), The Dead Hate the Living (2000), The Hills Run Red (2009), The Dead Reborn (2013) and It Watches (2016).
 It has the feel of an urban horror legend like The Tale of the Hook.
 Parker outfits it with some grisly effects such as the kid tearing open his parents and feasting on their intestines.
 However, aside from this, the segment, like most of the episodes, feels like it has been quickly shot and on a slim budget.
 Like several other segments, it arrives at a fairly obvious punchline that has been signposted from the outset.

 Grim Grinning Ghost comes from Axelle Carolyn, a Belgian actress and director who had previously only made the feature-length horror film Soulmate (2013).
 Carolyn however appears to be the driving force behind Tales of Halloween and is listed as both its creator and a producer.
 The episode generates some reasonable atmosphere but is another that suffers from a punchline that you can see coming.
 In the party scene where Lin Shaye tells her story, Carolyn gets some cameos from well-known genre names including Stuart Gordon, the cult director of Re-Animator (1985), and Mick Garris, director of several Stephen King adaptations, as well as familiar actors like Barbara Crampton and Lisa Marie.